SajinaPK/AWS_Learning/Solution_Architect/04_EC2_Advanced/EC2.md

 - Sometimes you want control over the EC2 Instance placement strategy
 - That strategy can be defined using placement groups
+- Use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload
+- If there are insufficient unique hardware to fulfill the request then the request fails and can be retried later.
 - When you create a placement group, you specify one of the following strategies for the group:
     - **Cluster** — clusters instances into a low-latency group in a single Availability Zone (high performance, high risk)
     - **Spread** — spreads instances across underlying hardware (max 7 instances per group per AZ)